-The NFIP authority to issue new policies, issue increased coverage on existing policies, or issue renewal policies will expire at midnight on September 30, 2011.
+The NFIP authority to issue new policies, issue increased coverage on existing policies, or issue renewal policies will expire on midnight December 16, 2011.
 While we await Congressional reauthorization, the attached guidance is provided in the event the Program experiences a hiatus.

-This guidance, while similar to guidance issued on May 28, 2010 (Bulletin W-10063), contains clarifications and a new "Financials" paragraph.
+This guidance, while similar to guidance issued on September 15, 2011 (bulletin W-11084), contains some clarifications.
 Sample text is also provided to assist you in communicating with prospective policyholders impacted during a hiatus.